friedbrice/friedbrice.github.io/_posts/2017-12-31-three-models-of-exception-handling.md

 4. Once when we catch the `Exception`, and
 5. Once when we map the exception to the appropriate canned response.

-What we really want with this program is to ensure that an appropriate `Response` is created and returned.
-If we can find a way to, at the point of failure, cancel the remainder of the computation and exit early with the appropriate response, then we can cut out the middle-step that involves throwing and catching.
+Our end goal with this program is to ensure that an appropriate `Response` is created and returned.
+If we can find a way to cancel the remainder of the computation and exit early with the appropriate response at the point of failure, then we can cut out the middle step that involves throwing and catching.

 ## Using Continuations

-Remember above, we said we use `throw` to skip the remainder of the computation and `catch` to jump to some failure-handling code.
-If we pass the remainder of the computation into each method as an argument, then we can skip it (by not calling it) if we need to using simple conditional logic.
+We `throw` in order to skip the remainder of the computation and jump to the `catch` block, were we create an appropriate `Response`.
+If we pass the remainder of the computation into each method as an argument, then we can skip it simply by not calling it.

-Actually doing this is a lot more straightforward than it sounds.
+Doing this is a lot more straightforward than it sounds.
 Imagine we have a computational pipeline where the end result is a value of some type `C`.
-Suppose we have some method that is part of our pipeline that takes a value of some type `A` and returns a value of some type `B`.
+Suppose we have some method that is part of our pipeline that takes a value of type `A` and returns a value of type `B`.
 Here's a template for how to refactor that method:

 {% highlight scala %}
 // some method